“I WANT TO BE A GREAT MOTHER AND SO MUCH MORE”

 When I became a mum for the first time I couldn’t comprehend how I could feel so fulfilled, and yet, so lost at the same time.

-Before the baby, I was living the life I had dreamt of – I had a First Class Honours in Business Management.
-My career followed my heart and I travelled to over 25 countries, working in finance and then sports marketing.
+Before my first baby, I was living the life I had always dreamt of.
+I had a First Class Honours in Business Management and my career followed my heart as I travelled to over 25 countries, working in finance and then sports marketing.
 I married my high school sweetheart & our relationship felt like it got better every day.
-I lived, studied and travelled across India, Germany & the UK and my life was filled with exciting experiences and diverse friendships.
+My life was filled with exciting experiences and diverse friendships.
 I was part of a supportive family that I was always able to be there for.
-I felt like I had all the time and freedom in the world – to travel, to exercise, to journal, to read, to learn and grow in any direction.
+I felt like I had all the time and freedom in the world – to travel, to exercise, to read, to just-chill, to learn and grow in any direction.
 I felt fulfilled.

-I looked around at the women I most respected and realised what they were doing differently was consciously making the time to attend to the thoughts & aspirations of the woman, the mother, the wife, the daughter, the friend, the colleague, the change-maker within.
-They had let go of the elusive concept of perfect balance and replaced it, with their own sense of rhythm – for each of the hats that they chose to wear.
+So, I looked around at the women I most respected to understand what they were doing differently.
+I realised they were carving out the time to attend to the thoughts & aspirations of the woman, the mother, the wife, the daughter, the friend, the entrepreneur, the change-maker within.
+They had let go of the elusive concept of a perfect balance and replaced it with their own sense of rhythm – for each of the hats that they chose to wear.

-Once I started incorporating this concept of rhythm into my life, I began to find the mind-space to do so much more.
-By intentionally guarding my time and my family’s schedules, I found ways to fit things that mattered to me, alongside everything else I needed to get done to keep the hundreds of moving parts – of mine and my family’s life – turning smoothly.
+Once I started consciously incorporating this concept of these different hats, I began to find the mind-space to do so much more.
+By intentionally guarding my time and my family’s schedules, I found ways to fit in things that mattered to me, alongside everything else I needed to do to keep the hundreds of moving parts turning smoothly.